 In this case, we put design elements to the top of the canvas or page.
 A perfect example of this kind of alignment is a website navigational menu.

-In print media, this type is applied to headers of the memorandum.
+In print media, this type is applied to the headers of the memorandum.

 • Bottom Alignment

-Like the top alignment, this kind is useful when you’re making websites and apps.
-That’s the place where you store navigation or different pieces of information that are unsuitable for the main menu.
+Like the top alignment, this kind is helpful when making websites and apps.
+That’s where you store navigation or different pieces of information that are unsuitable for the main menu.

 2. Center Alignment

-This type of alignment sets different designs parts to the middle of the design area, whether it be a canvas, page, or a layer.
-Center alignment is inappropriate for longer texts because it affects the readability.
+This type of alignment sets different design parts to the middle of the design area, whether a canvas, page or layer.
+Center alignment is inappropriate for longer texts because it affects readability.